 About the Lighthouse

-The New Dungeness Lighthouse was the first lighthouse completed in Washington Territory.
-It has operated continuously providing navigational aids to ships plying the waters of the Strait of Juan de Fuca since its lard oil lamp was lit for the first time on 14 December 1857.
+The New Dungeness Lighthouse was the first U.S. lighthouse completed on the Strait of Juan de Fuca..
+It has operated continuously providing navigational aids to ships plying the waters of the Strait since its lard oil lamp was lit for the first time on 14 December 1857.
 Originally, there were two full-time Keepers who lived in the Lighthouse.
 In 1904 a dwelling for the Officer-in-Charge was constructed east of the Lighthouse.
 Today this dwelling is known as the Keeper's Quarters.

 In 1927, because of deterioration, possibly caused by the North Cascades earthquake that occurred in 1872, the 91-foot tower was reduced to its present 63 feet.
 A well drilled in 1930 provides excellent quality water.
 An armored marine cable laid across Dungeness Bay in 1934 brought electricity to the Light Station.
 In 1976, the light and fog signal were automated and the Station was manned by a single Keeper.
 In 1993, it was added to the National Register of Historic Places.
 Due to budget cuts, in 1994 the U.S. Coast Guard withdrew its last Keeper.
 Plans were made to board up the buildings.